BenWheatley/JSPaint/README.md

 # Motivation

 Yet another argument on Hacker News where someone insists "ChatGPT can't make an entire app" and the first counter-example app was rejected in favour of "I meant like MS Paint", and they were willing to accept even the old-school version.
-They didn't actually specify the rules above, those just seem like reasonable rules to me.
+That other person didn't actually specify the rules above, those just seem like reasonable rules to me.